 LIGHTNING eMOTORS DEADLINE ALERT: Bragar Eagel & Squire, P.C.
-Reminds Investors that a Class Action Lawsuit Has Been Filed Against Lightning eMotors, Inc. and Encourages Investors to Contact the Firm
+Reminds Investors That a Class Action Lawsuit Has Been Filed Against Lightning eMotors, Inc. and Encourages Investors to Contact the Firm

-NEW YORK, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against lightning eMotors, Inc. (“Lightning eMotors” or the “Company”) (: ZEV) in the United States District Court for the District of Colorado on behalf of all persons and entities who purchased or otherwise acquired Lightning eMotors securities between December 10, 2020 and August 16, 2021, both dates inclusive (the “Class Period”).
+Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against lightning eMotors, Inc. (“Lightning eMotors” or the “Company”) (NYSE: ZEV) in the United States District Court for the District of Colorado on behalf of all persons and entities who purchased or otherwise acquired Lightning eMotors securities between December 10, 2020 and August 16, 2021, both dates inclusive (the “Class Period”).
 Investors have until December 14, 2021 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.